-Assistant Vice Chancellor for Environmental Health, Safety and Sustainability
+Assistant Vice Chancellor for Environmental Health, Safety, and Sustainability

 Andrea George, PhD, BCEEM, CHMM, PMP

-Assistant Vice Chancellor, Environmental Health, Safety and Sustainability
+Assistant Vice Chancellor, Environmental Health, Safety, and Sustainability

-Co-Commander, COVID-19 Public Health Central Command Center
+Co-Commander, Vanderbilt Public Health Central Command Center

 Adjunct Faculty, Civil and Environmental Engineering

 Dr. George has served as co-incident commander since mid-2020 leading the university’s COVID-19 response managing COVID-19 testing, contact tracing, and data management for the University.
-In her role as director of environmental, health, safety, and sustainability, Dr. George advances research-centric safety programs to protect Vanderbilt’s world-class researchers from the hazards they encounter while performing their research as well as innovative and forward-looking sustainability initiatives for the institution.
+In her role as assistant vice chancellor of environmental, health, safety, and sustainability, Dr. George advances research-centric safety programs to protect Vanderbilt’s world-class researchers from the hazards they encounter while performing their research as well as innovative and forward-looking sustainability initiatives for the institution.
 She is also an adjunct faculty member in Vanderbilt’s Civil and Environmental Engineering department.
 Dr. George was recognized in 2020 with both the Vanderbilt Anchor Down Step Up Excellence Award and the Service Champion Award.

 Dr. George has served the university as the inaugural sustainability director since 2007 as well as in various strategic safety functions since 1997.
 Prior to joining Vanderbilt as a staff member in 1997, George managed radioactive waste remediation projects for Oak Ridge National Laboratory and for Bechtel National earning the Department of Energy’s Pollution Prevention Award.